javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/02-selection-range/article.md

     The last argument, `selectionMode`, determines how the selection will be set after the text has been replaced.
 The possible values are:

     - `"select"` -- the newly inserted text will be selected.
-    - `"start"` -- the selection range collapses just before the inserted text.
+    - `"start"` -- the selection range collapses just before the inserted text (the cursor will be immediately before it).
-    - `"end"` -- the selection range collapses just after the inserted text.
+    - `"end"` -- the selection range collapses just after the inserted text (the cursor will be right after it).
     - `"preserve"` -- attempts to preserve the selection.
 This is the default.

 Now let's see these methods in action.